dmar-bonn/ipp-marl/README.md

 Overview of our approach.
 At each time step during a mission, each UAV takes a measurement and updates its local map state.
 The local map is input to an actor network, which outputs a policy from which an action is sampled.
 During training, a centralised critic network is additionally trained using global map information and outputs Q-values for each action from the current state, i.e. the expected future return.

+Maintainer

+Jonas Westheider, jwestheider@uni-bonn.de, Ph.D. student at PhenoRob - University of Bonn.

+Funding

+This work was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2070 – 390732324.
+Authors are with the Cluster of Excellence PhenoRob, Institute of Geodesy and Geoinformation, University of Bonn.